Visually-Aware Context Modeling for News Image Captioning: Experiments

 \subsection{Implementation Details}

-Following the same experimental settings as previous works \cite{Tran_2020_CVPR, yang-etal-2021-journalistic, zhang-et-al-mm22, mokady2021clipcap}, we train our full model for 16/9 epochs on GoodNews/NYTimes800k.
-We set the batch size to 32, the learning rate to 3e-5, and warm up for the first 5\% steps.
-We adopt AdamW optimizer \cite{loshchilov2018decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon=1e-8$, and apply weight decay of 0.01 to all weights as regularization.
+We conduct experiments on two large-scale News Image Captioning datasets, namely GoodNews\cite{Biten_2019_CVPR} and NYTimes800k~\cite{Tran_2020_CVPR}.
+The details of the datasets are presented in Appendix~\ref{appendix:stat}.
+Following the same experimental settings as previous works \cite{Tran_2020_CVPR, yang-etal-2021-journalistic}, we train our full model for 16/9 epochs on GoodNews/NYTimes800k.
+We set the batch size to 32, the learning rate to 1e-5, and warm up for the first 5\% steps.
+We adopt the AdamW optimizer \cite{loshchilov2018decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon=1e-8$, and apply weight decay of 0.01 to all weights as regularization.
 We clip the gradient norm at 0.1.
-Following \cite{zhang-et-al-mm22}, the ViT-B/16 variant of CLIP is used.
-We freeze the CLIP image encoder at this stage.
+Following \citet{zhang-et-al-mm22}, a frozen CLIP-ViT-B/16 is used as image encoder.
+The MLP network in visual feature generation module consists of two linear layers with hyperbolic tangent activation in between.
+The same embedding layer structure as in BART is adopted for the name embedding.
+We add two special tokens $\langle$ENT$\rangle$ and $\langle$NONAME$\rangle$, for separating names in a chain of person names, and acting as a "NONAME" token as suggested by \citet{Qu_2023_WACV}, respectively.
 We set the length of the visual features and name features to be 20.
-We add two special tokens $\langle$ENT$\rangle$ and $\langle$NONAME$\rangle$, for separating names in chain of person names, and acting as a "NONAME" token as suggested by \citet{Qu_2023_WACV}, respectively.
+We detail the implementation to obtain such features in Appendix~\ref{appendix:implementation}.
 During training, we restrict the number of tokens in articles and captions to be 512 and 100, respectively.
-For the GoodNews dataset, the full articles are used.
-While for NYTimes800k, we follow the standard protocol \cite{Tran_2020_CVPR} to use the 512 tokens surrounding the images.
+We set $\alpha=2.0$ and $\Delta=1.0$ for CoLaM.
 During inference, we use beam search with beam size of 5.
-We provide more implementation details in the supplementary materials.
+We provide more implementation details in Appendix~\ref{appendix:implementation}.